CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ```

 #### Why should we catch special exception types?
+Never try to implement a catch-all handler for the base exception type.
+Catching all exceptions wholesale is never a good idea in any language, whether it’s globally on a base application level, or in a small method used only once.
+It is bad practice to catch generic Exception because it will obfuscate whatever really happened, damaging both maintainability and extensibility.
+We can waste a huge amount of time debugging what the actual problem is, when it could be as simple as a syntax error.
+This is not a good programming practice as it will catch all exceptions and handle every case in the same way.
+We can specify which exceptions an except clause will catch.
+It is only good practice to catch a specific exception if it can actually be handled by the catch block.

 ### Security
 #### What is SQL injection?
 How to protect an application against it?